ssciwr/BioStructureHub/docs/tutorials/tutorial_Bindcraft_bwVisu.md

 Click on "Launch".
 This will bring you to a new screen showing your interactive sessions.
 Wait for your session to be ready, then click on "Connect to Jupyter".
 This brings you into a JupyterLab environment.

-Upload the notebooks in (link) and the [PLD1.pdb](https://github.com/martinpacesa/BindCraft/blob/main/example/PDL1.pdb) file by clicking on the upload button:
+Upload the notebooks from [our github](https://github.com/ssciwr/BioStructureHub/tree/protein_design/notebooks) and the [PLD1.pdb](https://github.com/martinpacesa/BindCraft/blob/main/example/PDL1.pdb) file by clicking on the upload button:

 ![Screenshot](../images/tutorial/bwVisu_upload.png){: style="height:111px;width:444px"}